Extracting the spin excitation spectrum of a fermionic system using a quantum processor: Introduction

+When implementing a time-dynamics simulation on a near-term (i.e., NISQ) quantum computer, one has to consider that, due to the presence of noise, the computational resources (i.e., number of qubits, number of gates, and circuit depth) are limited and must be carefully optimized~\cite{Preskill_2018, Bharti_2022}.
+A generic quench spectroscopy experiment consists of four steps: initial state preparation, quench, time evolution, and measurement.
+Resource-wise, given a fixed number of qubits and a quantum architecture where measurements are fast, initial state preparation and time evolution are the most expensive steps.
 In particular, one of the main challenges for these kinds of experiment is that, usually, the preparation of a non-trivial initial state (such as the ground state of system) already requires a significant amount of resources~\cite{Arute_2020}.
 In this work, we exploit the remarkable robustness of the quench spectroscopy protocol with respect to perturbations of the initial state~\cite{Villa19, Villa20} to minimize the amount of resources allocated to the initial state preparation.
 This robustness comes in two flavours: resilience to low levels of hardware noise and to small perturbations of the initial state of the quench spectroscopy protocol compared to the energy gap in the spectrum of the spin excitations.
 We show that applying the quench to the ground state of a free-fermion model allows us to recover an excellent approximation to the spin excitation spectrum of the Fermi-Hubbard model up to intermediate interaction strengths.
 Although this state can be efficiently prepared using Givens rotations~\cite{jiang2018quantum}, it still requires a circuit whose depth scales linearly with the system size.
 Hence, we further reduce the resources required for preparing the initial state by introducing the Dense Givens Approximate (DGA) state preparation scheme, in which a size-independent shallow ansatz consisting of layers of parameterized Givens rotations is used to prepare an approximation of the free-fermion ground state.
 We show that the quench spectral function computed using this initial state is in good agreement with the original one.
 This allows us to devote the majority of the computational resources to the Hamiltonian simulation part of the protocol, which is performed using a first-order Trotter formula.
 Here, we studied different encodings of the fermionic degrees of freedom to further reduce the depth of a single layer of the Trotter circuits to simulate the dynamics of the system.
 All of these optimizations allow us to perform a time-dynamics simulation on an IBM quantum computer of Fermi-Hubbard model instances up to size $L = 15$ and recover all the features of the two-spinon continuum spectrum.